scokobro/professional-identity/profIdent-draft1.md

 |------:|------:|---------:|--------:|--------:|
 | 35| 33| 32| 25/100| 26/100|
 -->

+These concerns were further exacerbated during the debate over the introduction of the 'Specially Designated Secrets Protection Law' in 2013, which @Repeta:2014 argues 'poses a severe threat to news reporting and press freedom in Japan'.

 The UN Special Rapporteur on freedom of expression, David Kaye, visited Japan in October 2016, he confirmed the existence of a sense of unease within the Japanese press, particularly with regards to its ability to maintain an attitude of independence toward a government taking an increasingly proactive approach to 'press management'.
 During a press conference at the end of his visit, Kaye reported journalists concerns in the following terms;